 There's an area along the southern Pacific coast of Costa Rica known as the Costa Ballena.
 Ballena means "whale" in Spanish and this area is the mating area of the humpback whales seasonally from December to April.
 The humpback whales from the southern hemisphere mate with those from the northern hemisphere right offshore in the area.
 This area is also home to a number of well known beaches in Costa Rica and noted for the large enclave of north American and foreign baby boomers, retirees and expats living in the area.
 There are a number of high end hotels and restaurants and the region is also home to the Marine National Park Playa Ballena.
 The largest mountains skirting the coast happen along this stretch of shoreline making for dramatic opportunities for those looking for amazing views.
+Travel and Leisure Magazine had a feature article in 2013 citing the Costa Ballena as one of the top 2 destinations to visit in 2013.
 Let's look at this area in more detail.

 The Beaches: Beaches along the Costa Ballena heading south include Playa Dominical, Playa Dominicalito, Playa Hermosa, Playa Ballena, Playa Pinuela, Playa Ventana and Playa Tortuga.
 Playa Dominical is a bit rocky and debris covered due to the flotsam and jetsam carried down river exiting just north of the beach in Dominical.
 The beach is a bohemian hotspot noted for great surf and one of the few beaches in Costa Rica to have lifeguards.
 Further south Dominicalito beach is a nice beach in a sheltered cove and typically gentle for swimming.
 Again a rock bottom at parts of the beach make it a bit tough to walk the water, with an occasional stone to step on.
 Further south you come to Dominicalito cove by La Parcela restaurant.
 This beach is home to the local fishing fleet based out of Dominicalito and most local commercial fresh seafood is landed here.
 A bit further south is Playa Hermosa, a locals favorite, with palm lined parking right off the highway, a decent surf but okay for swimming as well.
 There's usually a few vendors selling food, ceviche and drinks and the beach can get busy on the weekends.
 Playa Uvita is accessed through the town of Uvita and is part of the Playa Ballena Marine National Park.
 An entrance fee is charged to access this beach in Uvita and this entrance is close to the location of the famous "whales tail".
 The whales tail is a spit of sand where a northern current meets a southern current and had formed the sand into a large formation that looks just like a whales tail from the air.
 It is quite large and worth a visit.